 You will need to pay a fee for some changes.

 Risk assessments by services

 Services are required to carry out risk assessments for a number of reasons, such as planning an excursion or setting up an outside play area.
-Information to help you make a risk assessment can be found here.

 Monitoring of services

 To support compliance with the law, authorised officers from the Education Standard Board monitor services.
 Monitoring visits could be carried out for a range of reasons.
 More information about the purpose of visits and how they are carried out can be found here.

 The National Law sets out the minimum number of educators who need to be working with children of certain ages in certain settings.
 It also sets out what qualifications these educators must have.
 Ratio and qualification requirements are seen as critical in ensuring the best outcomes for children.

 For information about ratios, see the ACECQA website.

 For more information about specific requirements for South Australian services, see: